vasily-kartashov/vasily-kartashov.github.io/_posts/2015-12-27-more-on-postgres-and-json.md

  WHERE version IS NOT NULL;
 ```

-Find all the sensors where the `depth` is specified
+Find all the sensors where the depth is specified:

 ```sql
 SELECT *